Performance Management Overview

 The process of giving ongoing feedback reinforces effective performance and corrects less-than-desirable performance.
 When giving feedback, you should provide employees with information that highlights the relationship between what’s expected of them and what they've accomplished.
 Feedback can be informal or formal, and it can be given as praise in the form of reward and recognition, or it can be corrective in the form of disciplinary or corrective action.

 Development planning is the process of creating experiences for your employees that promote skills and knowledge related to their positions, as well as to their professional growth.
-You should draw upon employees’ performance evaluations when creating a development plan, considering performance goals or deficiencies to be addressed, employee feedback about how to systematically achieve goals or deficiencies, and available opportunities for professional growth.
-You can learn more about how to come up with a development plan by reading about going beyond the basics and enrolling in a Performance Management Plus training class.
+You should draw upon employees' performance evaluations when creating a development plan, considering performance goals or deficiencies to be addressed, employee feedback about how to systematically achieve goals or deficiencies, and available opportunities for professional growth.

 Performance appraisals provide employees and supervisors with a comparison of on-the-job performance and established performance-measurement standards.
 While day-to-day appraisals are usually informal, probationary and annual performance evaluations are more structured and are based on specific university guidelines.
 The performance management process both ends and begins anew with the annual performance appraisal, and—as a best practice—annual appraisals should end with performance planning between you and your employee in which you discuss expectations, performance standards, and objectives or goals for the next year.
 You should evaluate new employees throughout the probationary period and evaluate all employees at least annually prior to reappointment for the succeeding year—find more information about the performance appraisal process.